MistermindX/BetterBuy/README.md

 ### **_Future Updates_**

+- [ ] Adjust Image sizes so it looks better
 - [ ] Order Functionality
 - [ ] User Functionality with Auth
 - [ ] Map locations with Mapbox